-Outside areas and boundaries
+Outside e areas and boundaries

 Repair Category 1

 Notes No significant defects were noted.
+Normal maintenance will be necessary as appropriate in future.

 Ceilings

 Repair Category 1

-Notes No significant defects were noted.
+Notes No significant defects were noted other than minor undulation typical with a building of this age and type and past seepage/leakage.

-Internal walls
+Intern al walls

 Repair Category 1

 Notes No significant defects were noted.

-•